flo405/linux-gpo/README.md

 - a **unified YAML-based policy language** that is rendered into different native Linux config systems by
 - a small, security-first agent (**`lgpod`**) that pulls policies from a Git repo.

-lgopd simply matches tags of your polcy objects, such as this example policy that blocks usb storage devices on `laptops` and `kiosk` devices
+lgopd simply matches tags of your policy objects, such as this example policy that blocks usb storage devices on `laptops` and `kiosk` devices

 ```yaml
 apiVersion: lgpo.io/v1